wendyverdonk93/docs/content/payment-methods/wallet/paypal/activation.md

 To configure your MultiSafepay account for PayPal, follow these steps:

-1. Log in to [Paypal.com](https://www.paypal.com) with your business account.
+1. Sign in to [Paypal.com](https://www.paypal.com) with your business account.
 2. Click the gear icon in the top right corner, and then click **Account settings** > **Business information**.
 3. Copy your `PayPal Merchant ID`.
-4. Log in into your [MultiSafepay account](https://merchant.multisafepay.com).
+4. Sign in into your [MultiSafepay account](https://merchant.multisafepay.com).
 5. Go to **Settings** > **Payment methods**.
 6. Select **PayPal**, and then enter your `PayPal Account ID`.